openstack/security-doc/security-threat-analysis/source/architecture-diagram-guidance.rst

       types

       -  A vertical cylinder indicates storage or a database
-      -  A horizontal cylinder (a “pipe” shape) indicates a message queue (use an elongated rectangle if horizontal cylinders are unavailable)
+      -  A horizontal cylinder (a "pipe" shape) indicates a message queue (use an elongated rectangle if horizontal cylinders are unavailable)